This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 > Eye Health

-As you spend time shadowing doctors, you'll see the process from diagnoses and treatment to aftercare during morning patient rounds.
+As you spend time shadowing doctors, you'll witness the entire process during morning patient rounds, from diagnosis and treatment to aftercare.
 This is a great time to see real-life situations and problem-solving, taking notes as doctors ask patients carefully considered questions and adjust treatment accordingly.

-Outside of shadowing, you will sit in on lectures at a teaching hospital to better your medical knowledge, learn about health problems locally, and find out about diseases you may not encounter back home.
+Outside of shadowing, you will sit in on lectures at a teaching hospital to better your medical knowledge and learn about local health problems and diseases you may not encounter back home.
 You will also gain some practical experience, practising how to administer basic health checks such as taking patients' blood pressure.

 Teacher Checklist